-Cockreaches (Periolaneta americana), the plerygodan insect, are fast runners.
-Their ability to walk rather than run are of this rapidly is regarded as the defensive mechanism.
+Cockroaches (Periplaneta americana), the pterygotan insect, are fast runners.
+Their ability to walk rather than run and climb rapidly is regarded as the defensive mechanism.
 They rarely resort to flight and can fly for a short duration with the help of hind wings.